michellewl/michellewl.github.io/index.md

 </p>

 # Academic background
-I completed my BA and MSci in Natural Sciences (Biological) at the University of Cambridge, specialising in Chemistry and Atmospheric Chemistry for m$
+I completed my BA and MSci in Natural Sciences (Biological) at the University of Cambridge, specialising in Chemistry and Atmospheric Chemistry for my final year.
+During my MRes with the [AI4ER CDT](https://ai4er-cdt.esc.cam.ac.uk), I studied the association between NO<sub>2</sub> air pollution exposure and human breast cancer incidence in London, using LSTM networks.
+Now hosted at the [Centre for Atmospheric Science](https://www.ch.cam.ac.uk/person/mwlw3), I'm in the third year of my PhD project which explores machine learning applications in the study of air pollution and human health.